openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 appropriate value, otherwise their component might end up being double scraped or not scraped at all.

-In the beginning the goal is to support 2 profiles:
+The goal is to support 2 profiles:

 - `full` (same as today)
-- `minimal` (only collect metrics necessary for alerts, recording rules, telemetry and dashboards)
+- `minimal` (only collect metrics necessary for recording rules, alerts, dashboards, HPA and VPA and telemetry)

-When the cluster admin enables the `minimal` profile, the k8s Prometheus resource would be configured accordingly:
+When the cluster admin enables the `minimal` profile, the Prometheus resource would be configured accordingly:

 ```yaml